 Consistency is a trait that will always be at the forefront of branding.
 It can mean a lot of things — it can refer to the quality of your work, or maintaining a particular focus for your brand, or can even reference the imagery you use.
 In the case of creating cohesion both online and offline, what it boils down to is ensuring that there are no discrepancies between your online and offline personas.

 Personality is a fundamental part of a personal brand: people aren’t just looking at what your skills are, they also want to get a sense of who you are.
 They want to know if you’re reliable.
-For instance, in the workplace, there’s a high likelihood that you’ll encounter a boss or co-worker who has looked you up online.
+For instance, in the workplace, there’s a high likelihood that you’ll encounter a co-worker who has looked you up online.
 And of course, in this situation, any inconsistencies will be easily spotted, and what might have seemed like a harmless fib will ultimately end up hurting your personal brand.

 To avoid such issues, it’s important to be as authentic as possible when considering your brand.
 It’s understandable that you may be hoping to appeal to as many people as possible, whether it’s for work or otherwise.
 But this doesn’t mean that you should simply follow trends in branding or lying about a certain aspect of yourself just to seem appealing.
 For example, if you’re more of an introvert, it wouldn’t make sense to brand yourself as a people person.